codesandbox/docs/packages/projects-docs/pages/learn/setting-up/env.md

 ## Default resources

-Currently one of our goals with CodeSandbox Projects beta is to understand the typical resource needs.
-Based on our learnings the default resources might change in the future.
+Based on our analysis of usual resource needs, we have defined these resources as default:

 | Type | Limit |
 |------|-------|